How to Spot the Signs of Kidney Stones

 Kidney stones are a pain (literally).
 These small, hard objects form in the kidneys from chemicals in urine.
 Urine may carry kidney stones from their namesake organs into the ureters, the two tubes that connect the kidneys and bladder.
 Stones that get stuck in these tubes can block urine and cause intense pain—one of the first signs of kidney stones.

 Kidney stones are common, but that doesn’t mean you should take them lightly.
-If you’re in pain, the providers at River’s Edge Express Clinic can offer guidance.
+If you’re in pain, the providers at River’s Edge Hospital’s Urgent Care Department can offer guidance.

 If you have kidney stones, you have a higher risk for developing urinary tract infections and chronic kidney disease—all the more reason to seek medical attention quickly when symptoms occur.
 First, however, you have to be able to recognize the signs of kidney stones.